Ni-Ar/colabfold_crg/README.md

 My protein sequence is not in UniProt how can I quickly run ColabFold?
 - Use one of the offical [google colab notebooks](https://github.com/sokrypton/ColabFold#making-protein-folding-accessible-to-all-via-google-colab).

 I'm looking for something a bit more streamlined to implement in existing workflows.
 Running code from a web browser tab is not always ideal, e.g. lots of sequences to model and integrate with other tools.
+Is this gonna help me>?
-- Then you've come to right place and this repo could be useful for you!
+- Yes, you've come to right place and this repo could be useful for you!

 What is this repo actually containing?
 - Basically the [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) installation steps and a script for submitting to the CRG graphics cards.